suprith-n/suprith-n/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Techies
+- 👨🏽‍💻 Applefanboy
-- ⚡ Fun fact: I love to sleep, watch Netflix, Hike.
+- ⚡ Fun fact: I love to sleep.

 ### Connect with me: